CINMPIS DAYS 2026

 Prof. Daniela Montesarchio (University of Napoli Federico II)

-Prof. Francesco Peri (University of Milano-Bicocca)
+Prof. Alessandro Palmieri (University of Camerino)

-Prof. Marino Petrini (University of Camerino)
+Prof. Melchiorre Parisi (University of Messina)

 Prof. Antonio Rescifina (University of Catania)